chafey/dicomweb-update-spec/README.md

   - SeriesUID can be changed
   - StudyUID can be changed to another existing Study
     - Existing patient/study attributes will be applied to all instances in this series
-    - If existing patient or study does not exist, call will fail
+    - If existing study does not exist, call will fail

 - Update SOP Instance Attribute - PUT to /studies/[id]/series/[id]/instances/[id]/metadata
   - Body is a DICOM dataset of attributes to change/add/remove